Annual Evaluation of Commitments to the Japan Stewardship Code

 Principle 3: Institutional Investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.

 First, Kaname Capital would like to clarify the term “sustainable growth” contained in Principle 3.
 As partial owners in the residual value of a firm, we are primarily focused upon the sustainable return on capital above a company’s cost of capital.
 What we value is an increase in the spread between these two.
 Our notion of “growth” is focused upon increasing rates of economic return and can result from incrementally higher returns on capital expenditure, cost cutting, or lowering the cost of capital through balance sheet optimization.
 Growth - defined as revenue growth - is not valuable in and of itself.
-We can think of many companies that “grow” by overpaying for M&A targets, increasing top lines sales by accumulating low return assets, or aggressively representing accounting earnings for example.
+We can think of many companies that “grow” by overpaying for M&A targets, increasing top line sales by accumulating low return assets, or aggressively representing accounting earnings for example.
 To be clear, this type of “growth” is in direct conflict with the goal of “fostering corporate value.”

-With “sustainable growth” repositioned, Kaname Capital uses a combination of top‐down and bottom‐up investment approaches that blend traditional fundamental insights with innovative quantitative methods to identify undervalued securities.
+With “sustainable growth” properly positioned, Kaname Capital uses a combination of top‐down and bottom‐up investment approaches that blend traditional fundamental insights with innovative quantitative methods to identify undervalued securities.
 Our valuation‐based process relies on several key factors, including a long‐term investment horizon, conviction, and a commitment to deep fundamental research.
 Our research emphasizes not only identifying pricing anomalies, but also understanding the long‐term drivers of return in the markets and the companies in which we invest.
 A critical underpinning of our approach is the careful and continuous review of information collected about current, and potential, investee companies.
-Whether we collect information about companies indirectly, through corporate filings and other data collected through third‐parties, or directly through meetings with company management, we look for and evaluate information which may provide insight into an investee company’s ability to generate positive, sustainable long‐term returns for its shareholders.
+Whether we collect information about companies indirectly, through corporate filings and other data collected through third‐parties, or directly through meetings with company management, we look for and evaluate information which may provide insight into an investee company’s ability to generate positive, sustainable, long‐term returns for its shareholders.
 Factors such as consistent profit warnings, equity dilution, significant merger and acquisition activity, failure to meet regulatory requirements, or rapid changes in balance sheet or income statement items may all assist in our assessment of a company.
 We collect and incorporate new information on a company throughout the year, as it becomes available.

 Principle 4: Institutional Investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies.

-Our primary method of engagement is through meetings with investee company management teams, and at times, adding our voice as a member of, or signatory to, groups that share our views regarding best practices in corporate governance.
+Our primary method of engagement is through meetings with investee company boards and management teams, and at times, adding our voice as a member of, or signatory to, groups that share our views regarding best practices in corporate governance.
 With regard to proxy voting, we welcome outreach from management teams that wish to provide more background on, or to clarify, information on any particular proxy item prior to a general shareholder meeting.

 When Kaname Capital choses to engage directly with company management, or participate in stakeholder dialogues, such engagement is guided by our commitment to the importance of constructive, collaborative discussions as the best way to enhance shareholder value.